schlagmichdoch/PairDrop/docs/faq.md

 <br>

 Yes.
 Your files are sent using WebRTC, encrypting them in transit.
-To ensure the connection is secure and there is no [MITM](https://wikiless.org/wiki/Man-in-the-middle_attack), compare the security number shown under the device name on both devices.
+Still you have to trust the PairDrop server.
+To ensure the connection is secure and there is no [MITM](https://wikiless.org/wiki/Man-in-the-middle_attack) there is a plan to make PairDrop zero trust by encrypting the signaling and implementing a verification process.
+See [issue #180](https://github.com/schlagmichdoch/PairDrop/issues/180) to keep updated.
-The security number is different for every connection.

 <br>